CRE Investors

 Geographic distribution affects both risk and opportunity.
 Concentrated portfolios face correlated risks from regional economic problems, natural disasters, or regulatory changes.
 Distributed portfolios capture talent markets and customer access in multiple locations but increase management complexity.

 Facility types and sizes should match operational needs while maintaining some flexibility for change.
-A portfolio of smaller, modular facilities often provides more adaptability than large, specialized campuses that are difficult to repurpose.
+A portfolio of smaller, modular facilities often provides more adaptability than large, specialized campuses that are difficult to repurpose or sublease.

 Accurate forecasting of future space needs prevents both costly shortfalls and expensive overcapacity.
 Effective forecasting considers: